Powerlearnproject/se-day1-assignment-RealAura/README.md

 System testing

--Focus on the entire software system as a whole, including all functionalities and interactions.
+- Focus on the entire software system as a whole, including all functionalities and interactions.

--It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
+- It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .

 Acceptance tests
 - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors.